 Enjoyable but often overlooked for it’s eccentricities, Evilspeak is a rare 80’s gem that is delightfully nasty.
 The scenes of the cruelties by young men in a military academy who gang up on a weaker one are especially unpleasant with gratuitous shame.
-This film carries some rather heavy Satanic motifs with a vicious and gory climax to boot, which caused it to be banned for a number of years in the UK.
+This film carries some rather heavy Satanic motifs with a vicious and gory climax to boot (effects a a little dated, but so what?), which caused it to be banned for a number of years in the UK.
 One of the few Satanic horror films which draws upon the less popular porcine symbolism of the Devil.
 The “evil” Egyptian god Set is associated with pig iconography (among other animal totems).
 Almost want to take a shower / bath after watching this one… almost.

 The Beyond (1981)

 Satanic Sommelier: Jaegermeister with a beer chaser, repeat.
 A Cult Horror Classic and Our favorite Lucio Fulci film.
 There is a blind woman, a house that stands as a gateway to Hell, reference to the ancient and mysterious Book of Eibon, walking dead, spiders…. uhh, Plot?
 What plot?
 Who needs a plot?!
 Don’t try to analyze it, just enjoy the atmosphere and mayhem!
 Just do it under the influence of something!